arkovia/acts/arkovia-constitution-act.md

 #### Article 2: Minimum Gens
 The Genesis Council MUST maintain at minimum 4 Active and Unsuspended Gens, including the Prime Gen. If membership decreases below 4 Gens, follow the Recruitment Protocol.

-If the Gen membership drops below 2 Gens, The direct democracy must elect new Gens, following the Recruitment Protocol, where the council is temporarily replaced by the Direct Democracy.
+If the Gen membership drops below 2 Gens, the Direct Democracy must elect new Gens, following the Recruitment Protocol, where the council is temporarily replaced by the Direct Democracy.

 #### Article 3: Death or Unavailability of a Gen
 Gens can assign a rightful heir to take their position in case of disappearance, coma, death, or any other forms of long-term unconsciousness.
 A Prime Gen position cannot be assigned and must follow the Prime Gen Election Protocol.